-The Shannon-Wiener diversity index (FIGURE 3) shows that station 1, station 2 and station 3 have diversity of 2.41, 2.06 and 2.27, respectively.
+The Shannon-Wiener diversity index (Fig. 3) shows that station 1, station 2, and station 3 have a diversity of 2.41, 2.06, and 2.27, respectively.
 Thus, the diversity indexes of the three stations are classified as moderate (1 < H' < 3).
-Diversity is being influenced by adaptive environmental factors such as relatively normal temperatures and good habitat for molluscs.
+Diversity is being influenced by adaptive environmental factors such as relatively average temperatures and an excellent habitat for molluscs.

-The molluscs evenness index shows that the three stations are close (FIGURE 4), so it can be assumed that the molluscs evenness, in the Cengkrong Beach - Trenggalek mangrove area, is evenly distributed.
+The molluscs evenness index shows that the three stations are close (Fig. 4), so it can be assumed that the molluscs evenness in the Cengkrong Beach - Trenggalek mangrove area, is evenly distributed.
 These results indicate the stability of the community in a mangrove ecosystem [21].